In Hospital Resuscitation (BLS) for NMC OSCE

-Basic Life Support or BLS is the simplest procedure you can get for your NMC OSCE exam.
-Time duration for procedure will be 8 minutes.
-Usually in hosptal resuscitation scenario is given.
-In case if community scenario is given, the number you need to call for resuscitation team is “999” instead of “2222”.
-Te name of the procedure has now changed to ” Inhospital Resuscitation (without Defibrillation) “.
-So only hospital scenarios will be provided in OSCE.
+In hospital Resuscitation (previously known as Basic Life Support or BLS) is the simplest procedure you can get for your NMC OSCE exam.
+Time duration for procedure is changed to 6 minutes recently.
+Now only In hosptal resuscitation scenario is given.
 Make sure that you read the scenario well before the procedure.
 For eg. in case of opening airway in spinal injury, you need to do a jaw thrust method to open airway rather than head tilt and chin lift method.
 Also, don’t forget to give compression’s at the rate of 120 per minute with a depth of 5-6 cm.
 Your Compression : Ventillation ratio should be 30:2 as you will be demonstrating single rescuer method.

 - Entering the patient room, checking for scene safety, you ensure that scene is safe to approach.